-2 A potential form of abuse affecting PLWHA, in particular, is the threat of disclosing their HIV status to others.
+&lt;sup>2 A potential form of abuse affecting PLWHA, in particular, is the threat of disclosing their HIV status to others.

-3 Kubicek, K. "Discrimination and Violence in the Lives of Young Men who Have Sex with Men: Implications for Policy and Practice."
+&lt;sup>3 Kubicek, K. "Discrimination and Violence in the Lives of Young Men who Have Sex with Men: Implications for Policy and Practice."
 Presented January 20, 2011.

-- Discussing unsafe sexual practices may be particularly stigmatizing for PLWHA, as it acknowledges that they may be putting others at risk for infection.
+- ✓ "What do fights look like between you and your partner?" - ✓ "Has there ever been a time when you have been afraid of your partner for any reason?" - Use gender-neutral terms when asking about patient's personal relationships until the patient has established their preference(s).
+For example, "Are you going out with someone?" versus "Do you have a girlfriend?" - Discussing unsafe sexual practices may be particularly stigmatizing for PLWHA, as it acknowledges that they may be putting others at risk for infection.
 It is important to express empathy about any challenges patients may face in having protected sex, while emphasizing the importance of using condoms and other safer sex practices for their own health and safety (e.g., risk of other STDs).
 When dealing with STDs, however, remind the patient that traditional HIV risk reduction methods may not be as effective at reducing other STD's, as some infections are more easily transmitted via oral sex (e.g., gonorrhea) and skin-to-skin contact (e.g., syphilis, herpes and HPV). - Patients may be uncomfortable sharing information about substance and alcohol use, particularly if they are using illicit drugs.
 Past experiences with providers and in some cases, law enforcement, may have taught patients that it is dangerous to share this type of information.
 It is important to approach the topic in a neutral way that does not make assumptions about whether patients use substances.
 For example, "What has been your experience with alcohol and other drugs?" versus "Do you use drugs or alcohol?" or "What kinds of drugs have you used?" - Since relapse is possible among patients with a history of substance use, it is important to check in with patients around substance use behavior even when they report sobriety, particularly within the first year or when triggers may arise (e.g., increase in life stress, peer influence, romantic break up).